Unusual Bible Names Feel Fresh Again

-Do you want to name your baby from the Bible but are put off by the popularity of Jacob or Abigail?
-Are you looking for a great name that no one else is using?
-Consider these 22 obscure yet usable choices.
+If you want to name your baby from the Bible but are put off by the popularity of Jacob or Abigail, consider these twenty-two obscure yet usable choices.
 I eliminated a few favorites, such as the jubilant Jubal, in favor of names more likely to be new to many Berries.

-Some things I learned: brothers Huz & Buz and Muppim & Huppim (not kidding!) testify that matchy sibsets are nothing new.
-Many Hebrew names, especially ones ending in -iah (signifying Jehovah), were unisex.
-It’s difficult to ascertain the meaning of many names, partly due to homophony (see the recent post.)
+Some things I learned: brothers Huz and Buz and Muppim and Huppim (not kidding!) testify that matchy sibsets are nothing new.
+Many Hebrew names, especially ones ending in -iah (signifying Jehovah), are unisex.
+It’s difficult to ascertain the meaning of many names, partly due to homophony.

 I hope you enjoy the list as much as I enjoyed compiling it!

-Ashbel – this name, which comes with cool nickname Ash, belonged to a son of Benjamin.
-Ashbel Smith was an American medical student befriended by James Fenimore Cooper when they were in Paris in the 1830’s.
+Ashbel: This soft name, which comes with cool nickname Ash, belonged to a son of Benjamin.
+Ashbel Smith was an American medical student befriended by James Fenimore Cooper when they were in Paris in the 1830s.

-Thelasar – this Old Testament place name, also spelled Telassar, caught my eye because of its similarity to Elessar, one of Aragorn’s names.
-It’s also similar to possibly-rising star Balthazar.
+Thelasar: This Old Testament place name, also spelled Telassar, caught my eye because of its similarity to Elessar, one of Aragorn’s names.
+It’s also similar to rising star Balthazar.